-- Equal Access to Justice Reporting - Signed into law on November 20, 2015 as Chapter 439 of the Laws of 2015 – A.6079 (Simon) - Properly shifts the responsibility for creating an annual report pursuant to the New York State Equal Access to Justice Act from the State Comptroller’s Office to the Attorney General's Office.
+- Equal Access to Justice Reporting - Signed into law on November 20, 2015 as Chapter 439 of the Laws of 2015 – A.6079 (Simon)/S.5899 (Bonacic) - Properly shifts the responsibility for creating an annual report pursuant to the New York State Equal Access to Justice Act from the State Comptroller’s Office to the Attorney General's Office.

 - Abandoned Property; Technical Cleanup Proposal – A.6080-A (Farrell)/S.5003-A (Venditto) - Makes a variety of technical amendments to the abandoned property law.

-- Procurement; Technical Cleanup Proposal – Vetoed on December 11, 2015 - Veto Memo 303 - A.7513-B (Peoples-Stokes)/ S.5713 (DeFrancisco) - The purpose of this proposed legislation is to increase the transparency, accountability, efficiency and flexibility of the procurement process and to make technical corrections and clarifications relating to certain procurements.
+- Procurement; Technical Cleanup Proposal – Vetoed on December 11, 2015 - Veto Memo 303 - A.7513-B (Peoples-Stokes)/ S.5713-A (DeFrancisco) - The purpose of this proposed legislation is to increase the transparency, accountability, efficiency and flexibility of the procurement process and to make technical corrections and clarifications relating to certain procurements.

 - Ethical Standards for State Agency Contractors Act – A.7512 (Peoples-Stokes) - Establishes ethical standards for certain state agency contractors performing inherently governmental and mission-critical functions or rendering a service or services pursuant to an information-risk contract.

 - Local Government Ethics – A.7669 (Magnarelli) - Relates to conflicts of interest of municipal officers and employers; codes of ethics and boards of ethics; repealer.

 - Enhanced Penalties for Abuse of Public Trust Crimes – A.5053 (Abbate) - Imposes a mandatory fine upon certain public officers convicted of a designated felony offense related to their official duties; relates to the crime of official misconduct and to abuse of public trust crimes.